-Inclusive Innovation is an equity-centered R&D model that seeks to affect change by supporting communities and schools in co-designing solutions that embody novel and differentiated approaches.
-Inclusive Innovation starts by intentionally creating and catalyzing opportunities for communities—including students, parents, families, organizers—to be at the education R&D table with district leaders, educators, researchers, and developers.
+Inclusive Innovation is a research and development (R&D) model that improves education by supporting communities and schools in co-designing innovative solutions.
+Inclusive Innovation starts by ensuring those closest to the challenge—including students, parents, families, and organizers—are at the table with district leaders, educators, researchers, and solution developers and intentionally involved in co-research and co-creation.

 Guiding the research, design, and creation of solutions